Night and Day (1946 film): Production

 Jack Warner paid $300,000 for the rights to Cole Porter's best known songs, and viewed the film as a "big-budget extravaganza" that would celebrate Warner Brothers' twenty years in sound films.
-The scriptwriters knew that the film would need to be fictionalized, because he lacked the "rags to riches" quality common to subjects of biographical films, and was gay.
-Depictions of homosexuality were prohibited by film industry's Production Code.
+The scriptwriters knew that the film would need to be fictionalized, both because Porter lacked the "rags to riches" quality common to subjects of biographical films, and because he was gay (at the time, the Hays Code prohibited depictions of homosexuality in film).

 Warner paid Grant $100,000 and bought out his contract at Columbia Pictures at a considerably greater sum.
-Grant and Curtiz clashed often, with much of the fighting over a script Grant viewed as weak, with "lousy characterizations."
+Grant and Curtiz clashed often, with much of the fighting over a script that Grant viewed as weak, with "lousy characterizations."
 Much of the script was rewritten at his behest.
 Grant sometimes refused to act in scenes that he felt were poorly written, and was critical of other aspects of production.
-He later recalled that Curtiz lost his temper so much that the director sometimes lost his train of thought.
+He later recalled that Curtiz lost his temper so often that the director sometimes lost his train of thought.

 Grant sings several of the songs, which made Night and Day the closest he came to making a musical after the end of his stage career.
 He was described by his biographer as a "competent though not a very expressive singer."

-Production of the film was impeded by a 1945 strike of the Conference of Studio Workers, who represented film set builders.
+Production of the film was impeded by a 1945 strike of the Conference of Studio Workers, who represented the set builders for the film.